Tom-Dee/Tom-Dee.github.io/_pages/research-articles.md

 Dee, T. S., Ha, W., & Jacob, B. A. (2006).
 [The Effects of School Size on Parental Involvement and Social Capital: Evidence from the ELS: 2002.](http://www.jstor.org/stable/20067278) Brookings Papers on Education Policy, 9, 77–97.

-“The Dynamic Effects of a Summer Learning Program on Behavioral Engagement in School,” with J. Pyne and E. Messner, Education Finance and Policy, forthcoming.

-“My Brother’s Keeper?
-The Impact of Targeted Educational Supports,” with E. Penner, Journal of Policy Analysis and Management, forthcoming; https://doi.org/10.1002/pam.22328.

-“Patterns in the Pandemic Decline of Public-School Enrollment,” with Mark Murphy, Educational Researcher 50(8), 202, 566-569; https://doi.org/10.3102/0013189X211034481.

-“Assessing the Impact of a Test Question: Evidence from the ‘Underground Railroad’ Controversy,” with B. Domingue, Educational Measurement: Issues and Practice 40(2), Summer 2021, 81-88.

-“Is Effective Teacher Evaluation Sustainable?
-Evidence from DCPS,” with J. James and J. Wyckoff.
-Education Finance and Policy 16(2), 2021, 313-346.

-“Vanished Classmates: The Effects of Local Immigration Enforcement on Student Enrollment,” with Mark Murphy, American Educational Research Journal 57(2), 2020, 694-727.

 “The Effects of School Reform under NCLB Waivers: Evidence from Focus Schools in Kentucky,” with Sade Bonilla, Education Finance and Policy 15(1), 2020, 75-103.